trendscenter/gift/doc/updates/README.md

 	- Options to initialize weights using IVA-G
 - Colormap is used in figure property instead of calling colormap function
 - Option to store FNC matrices displayed in field wfcInfo.display_info.FNC
-- Option to replace gig-ica with moo-icar to read batch file inputs from previous version
+- Option to replace gig-ica with MOO-ICAR to read batch file inputs from previous version
 - Options to initial centroids as user input in standard dfnc
 - Supporting coregistering files when the format is nifti gzip
 - Report generator allows results structure in mat file  and is opened in background mode when using GUI to handle empty plots